 The fifth finding showed no significant gender difference in the affective component of attitudes toward the dress code.
 This implies that both male and female students share similar emotional responses to the policy, perceiving it as fair and equally applicable.
 This aligns with the perspective of Nwankwo and Okwudishu (2020), who argued that well-structured and clearly communicated dress code policies can be implemented in gender-neutral ways.
 However, this finding contradicts Adeniran (2018), who contended that dress codes in higher institutions often place heavier restrictions and scrutiny on female students, raising debates on fairness and inclusivity in enforcement practices.

-The sixth finding disclosed no significant gender difference in the behavioural component of attitude toward the dress code.
-This suggests that both male and female students demonstrate comparable levels of compliance and that gender does not appear to determine behavioural adherence.
-This observation is consistent with Workman and Johnson (1994), who noted that dress styles often communicate social traits such as friendliness or competence without necessarily differing significantly across genders, indicating that behavioural responses to dress code standards may be relatively uniform.
+The sixth finding disclosed no significant gender difference in the behavioral component of attitude toward the dress code.
+This suggests that both male and female students demonstrate comparable levels of compliance and that gender does not appear to determine behavioral adherence.
+This observation is consistent with Workman and Johnson (1994), who noted that dress styles often communicate social traits such as friendliness or competence without necessarily differing significantly across genders, indicating that behavioral responses to dress code standards may be relatively uniform.

 Conclusion and Recommendations

-The study concluded that undergraduate students in the Faculty of Education, Delta State University, Abraka, generally hold positive cognitive, affective, and behavioural attitudes toward the faculty’s dress code.
+The study concluded that undergraduate students in the Faculty of Education, Delta State University, Abraka, generally hold positive cognitive, affective, and behavioral attitudes toward the faculty’s dress code.
 Students not only recognize the importance of the policy but also emotionally appreciate its relevance and demonstrate a considerable level of compliance.
-Furthermore, the absence of significant gender differences across the cognitive, affective, and behavioural components of attitude suggests that the policy is perceived as fair, inclusive, and equally applicable to both male and female students.
+Furthermore, the absence of significant gender differences across the cognitive, affective, and behavioral components of attitude suggests that the policy is perceived as fair, inclusive, and equally applicable to both male and female students.

 In view of the findings, the following recommendations have been made: